 For years the City of Andover has held the annual Concert in the Park series, in part to see if there would be enough reason to build an amphitheater.
 Those concerts, which included acts like Clint Black, Rick Springfield, Diamond Rio, Little River Band, and Richard Marx, were a huge success, so the CapFed Amphitheater was built and we now have lots of fun productions to look forward to.

-The 2018 Summer Concert Series kicks off over Memorial Day weekend, on Saturday, May 26.
-Get Tickets
+The 2018 CapFed Amphitheater Summer Concert Series kicks off with Clay Walker and John Anderson over Memorial Day weekend, on Saturday, May 26.